zfirsty/mcp-json-tools/README.md

 **Using NPX (Recommended):**

-*   **Important Note on File Paths**: Based on testing, when using the NPX method, the `file_path` or `file_paths` provided to the tools **MUST be absolute paths**.
-Relative paths (even those relative to the workspace root) may not resolve correctly due to how `npx` executes commands.
+*   **Important Note on File Paths**: When using the NPX method, the `file_path` or `file_paths` provided to the tools **MUST be absolute paths**.
+Relative paths may not resolve correctly due to how `npx` executes commands.

 *   **Cursor (`.cursor/mcp.json`):**
     ```json
     {
       "mcpServers": {
         "jsonTools": {
-          "description": "Tools to query, inspect, and modify local JSON files.",
+          "description": "Tools to query, inspect, and modify local JSON and NDJSON files.",
           "command": "npx",
           "args": [ "mcp-json-tools" ]
         }